dotnet/docs-mobile/docs/android/getting-started/installation/net-android.md

 ---
 # Install .NET for Android

-Developing native, .NET for Android apps requires dotnet 6 or higher.
-Various IDE's can be used however we recommend Visual Studio 2022 17.3 or greater, or Visual Studio Code.
+Developing native, .NET for Android apps requires .NET 6 or higher.
+Various IDE's can be used, however we recommend Visual Studio 2022 17.3 or greater, or Visual Studio Code.

 <!-- markdownlint-disable MD025 -->